TACC/tacc_stats/README.md

 to pickle all raw stats data in the 24 hour period `yesterday` to `today`.
 On Stampede this script is invoked every 24 hours using a `crontab` file.

+For pickling data with Intel Sandy Bridge core and uncore counters it is useful to modify the event_map dictionaries in `intel_snb.py` to include whatever events you are counting.
+The dictionaries map a control register value to a Schema name.
+You can have events in the event_map dictionaries that you are not counting, but if missing an event it will be labeled in the Schema with it's control register value.

 ----------------------------------------------------------------------------

 Stats Data